How are your landing pages performing?

 - Following an Internal Link on Your Website

 - Following an Internal Link You Share on Your Blog

 - Following a Link Provided in Print or TV Ads

 - Following a Link to a Page on Your Website From Social Media

-The purpose of your landing pages is to get customers closer to the point of the ultimate conversion, making a purchase.
-However, a good landing page should also be considered high performing if it helps customers further down the path by earning micro conversions.
-Here are some examples of micro conversions:
+Your landing pages aim to get customers closer to the point of the ultimate conversion, making a purchase.
+However, a good landing page should also be considered high performing if it helps customers further down the path by earning micro-conversions.
+Here are some examples of micro-conversions: